 It can be argued that the strong patriotic and nationalist spirit that spurred both men and women to join the war effort blurred the boundaries between the military and civilian sectors and between men and women.
-While both were considered essential for the war effort, women channeled their patriotism by engaging in volunteer activities in civic organizations.
-Among such organizations was the Ottoman Red Crescent which provided humanitarian support and engaged in war activities that complemented the government’s efforts.
+While both were considered essential for the war effort, women also channeled their patriotism by engaging in volunteer activities in civic organizations.
+Among such organizations was the Ottoman Red Crescent, which provided humanitarian support and engaged in war activities that complemented the government’s efforts.

-Volunteering for the Red Crescent enabled women to express their patriotism and desire to be part of the war efforts, particularly as nurses.
+Volunteering for the Ottoman Red Crescent enabled women to express their patriotism and desire to be part of the war efforts, particularly as nurses.
 This new public engagement of women occurred in the context of the social trends developing over the previous century, but it also benefited from societal views that considered nurses as possessing innate feminine and maternal skills.
 Thus, in socially acceptable ways, women took on critical roles as nurses.
 They cared for wounded soldiers, war victims, and refugees while far from their own homes, an effort seen as critical for addressing shortages of medical staff and equipment, especially in light of the high death rate of soldiers from diseases.

 This trend was strengthened by the activities of Dr. Besim Ömer Paşa, a founding member of the Ottoman Red Crescent, who was key to initiating women’s integration as nurses for military purposes.
-His activities were influenced by his exposure to western nursing models which he observed maintained high standards for patient care and hospital organizational integrity.
+His activities were influenced by his exposure to western nursing models, which he observed maintained high standards for patient care and hospital organizational integrity.

-Given prohibitions against physical contact between unmarried men and women and taboos about women’s exposure to men’s bodies, integrating women as nurses via the military way was especially complicated in Ottoman society.
-Implementing his plans for nursing care, bridging the gap between the Ottoman Empire and Western countries in this regard (and minimizing objections from physicians and Red Crescent colleagues) benefited from Besim Ömer’s reframing of what he and other Ottoman intellectuals considered to be the innate maternal characteristics of women.
+Given prohibitions against physical contact between unrelated men and women and taboos about women’s exposure to men’s bodies, integrating women as nurses via the military way was especially complicated in Ottoman society.
+Bridging the gap between the Ottoman Empire and Western countries in this regard (and minimizing objections from physicians and Ottoman Red Crescent colleagues) benefited from Besim Ömer’s reframing of what he and other Ottoman intellectuals considered to be the innate maternal characteristics of women and implementation of his plans for nursing care.

-Highlighting especially what he considered their maternal characteristics, Besim Ömer made the following argument about women as nurses: “In the past, a devoted and careful woman was thought to be enough to take good care of a patient; whether this woman was ignorant or stupid, this aspect was never taken into account.
+Besim Ömer made the following argument about women as nurses, highlighting especially what he considered their maternal characteristics: “In the past, a devoted and careful woman was thought to be enough to take good care of a patient; whether this woman was ignorant or stupid, this aspect was never taken into account.
 For this reason, every mother was considered the best nurse for her children.”

-Besim Ömer further argued that compassion, mercy, patience, perseverance, gentleness, and fortitude were more manifest in women than in men.
+Besim Ömer continued that compassion, mercy, patience, perseverance, gentleness, and fortitude were more manifest in women than in men.
 Since women are mothers, they are naturally inclined to care for and comfort the weak and relieve their suffering.
 He claimed that their status as mothers elevated and glorified women in society and that maternal feelings make women more compassionate, making them ideal nurses.
 He argued further that only women nurses were suitable to care for the war wounded, to provide relief, and to manage their pain with delicacy, meekness, and a high degree of patience and attention.